Want to paint a perfect painting?

 This isn’t to say you should throw your protagonist off a cliff just because.
 But it’s key for the first few lines of your story to capture the reader’s attention, make them want to know more about the characters and their circumstances, as well as move the plot forward.

-These arresting opening lines grab our attention immediately and make us interested in this character, we want to know why they like “hurting girls.”
+These arresting opening lines grab our attention immediately and make us interested in this character.
+We want to know why they are in hospital, and the eclectic punctuation delivers this narrative stream in fits and bursts that befit the situation.
 In short, give your reader a reason to care, then just maybe, we can talk about breakfast.